Political positions of Elizabeth Warren: Ukraine

 In August 2023 Warren visited Kyiv alongside fellow senators Richard Blumenthal and Lindsey Graham.
 She met with Ukrainian President Volodymyr Zelenskyy, and toured Kyiv, where they viewed destroyed Russian military vehicles and The Wall of Remembrance of the Fallen for Ukraine ahead of Ukraine's Independence Day.
 Warren also tweeted that she stands in solidarity with the people of Ukraine "fighting for survival and democracy".
 She later stated that during the visit she witnessed "the courage of the Ukrainian people who will lose this war if we [US] fail to provide assistance".

-In January 2025 Warren dissaproved of defense nominee Michael Duffey for alleged improper withholding of aid to Ukraine, violation of U.S. Constitution and disregarding of congressional authority.
+In January 2025 Warren disapproved of defense nominee Michael Duffey for alleged improper withholding of aid to Ukraine, violation of U.S. Constitution and disregarding of congressional authority.

 Latin America

 Cuba

 In July 2015, after the United States reopened its embassy in Havana, Cuba, Warren stated, "I'm not sure when it will work out to do that, but we're clearly on a path to try to develop a stronger relationship with the people of Cuba, and I think that's the right thing for us to do."